Manikeshmk/Time_Table_chat/README.md

 *   **🎭 Complex Baskets:** Overlapping elective slots that require contextual filtering.

 ### ✅ Our Solution
 We built an **automated coordinate-mapping engine**.
-By reading the underlying XML structure of the spreadsheet, our tool "re-hydrates" every individual cell, ensuring 100% data continuity across merged ranges.
+By reading the underlying XML structure of the spreadsheet via `openpyxl`, our tool "re-hydrates" every individual cell, ensuring 100% data continuity across merged ranges.

 ---